21 Types of Architectural Arches

 shouldered flat arch

 A shouldered flat arch is an arch that consists of rounded shoulders on both sides of the flat horizontal arch opening.
-Two arcs for the shoulders start the curve with their center on the springing line.
+Two arcs for the shoulders start the curve with their centre on the springing line.

 Inflexed Arch